-All teaching material is produced by the specialists who teach the course, specifically for the course, so that the teaching content is highly specific and precise.
+All teaching material is produced by the specialists who teach the course, specifically for the course, so that the teaching content is really specific and precise.

-These contents are then applied to the audiovisual format, to create the TECH online working method.
-All this, with the latest techniques that offer high quality pieces in each and every one of the materials that are made available to the student.
+These contents are then adapted in audiovisual format, to create the TECH online working method.
+All this, with the latest techniques that offer high-quality pieces in each and every one of the materials that are made available to the student.

-Surgical Techniques and Procedures on Video
+Nursing Techniques and Procedures on Video

-TECH introduces students to the latest techniques, the latest educational advances and to the forefront of current medical techniques.
+We introduce you to the latest techniques, to the latest educational advances, to the forefront of current medical techniques.
 All of this in direct contact with students and explained in detail so as to aid their assimilation and understanding.
-And best of all, you can watch the videos as many times as you like.
+And best of all, you can watch them as many times as you want.